MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

     **Tomography picking**

     When using the tomography picking mode, crYOLO will first pick your target structure on each slice separately and then trace it through the volume.
-There are three options to adjust this tracing:
+There are three parameters that be used to adjust this tracing: :guilabel:`tracing_search_range`, :guilabel:`tracing_memory` and :guilabel:`tracing_min_length`.
+    However, you can safely use the default values.
+Only change the parameters if you encounter problems.

-    Two picked boxes in separate slices are considered to belong to the same particle when they are within the :guilabel:`tracing_search_range` and the slices are not further apart than value configured in :guilabel:`tracing_memory`.
+    Two picked boxes in separate slices are considered to belong to the same particle when they are within the :guilabel:`tracing_search_range` and the gab between the two slices is not bigger than the value configured in :guilabel:`tracing_memory`.
 Traces that contain less boxes then the the value configured in :guilabel:`tracing_min_length` are considered as false positive and are removed.